scottyschup/ruby-curriculum/w1d5/intro-algorithms.md

 **Phase I:**

-* Write a class with three methods:
+* Write a class with four methods:
     * An `#initialize(value)` method that sets the value, and starts `parent` as nil, and `children` to an empty array.
     * A `#parent` method that returns the node's parent.